byuistats/DS250-Cannon/content/Slides/p5/d4/_index.md

 We have some options when converting categorical features (columns) to numeric.

 - If the **category contains numeric information** (like a range of numbers) we can convert it to a  numeric variable by taking the minimum, average, or maximum of the range.
-- If the **category is an "ordinal" variable** (meaning, [there is an order to the categories](https://www.questionpro.com/blog/nominal-ordinal-interval-ratio/#:~:text=Nominal%20scale%20is%20a%20naming,each%20of%20its%20variable%20options.)) we can assign each category to an integer.
+- **Factorization:** If the **category is an "ordinal" variable** (meaning, [there is an order to the categories](https://www.questionpro.com/blog/nominal-ordinal-interval-ratio/#:~:text=Nominal%20scale%20is%20a%20naming,each%20of%20its%20variable%20options.)) we can assign each category to an integer.
 (For example, good = 1, better = 2, best = 3.)
-- If the **category is a "nominal" variable** (without an order) then we need to use one-hot encoding (sometimes called "[dummy variable encoding](https://machinelearningmastery.com/one-hot-encoding-for-categorical-data/)").
+- **One-hot Encoding or Dummy Variables:** If the **category is a "nominal" variable** (without an order) then we need to use one-hot encoding (sometimes called "[dummy variable encoding](https://machinelearningmastery.com/one-hot-encoding-for-categorical-data/)").
 - If the **category is some version of True/False or Yes/No** then we can simply convert the values to zeros and ones.

 <br>

 ### What's our game plan for the Star Wars columns?

+# Break into Groups
+- Group 1:  How are you going to turn Age, Income and Education into numbers?
+- Group 2:  How are you going to encode
+    - Who Shot First
+    - Gender
+    - Location
+    - All the Yes/No responses
+- Group 3:  How are you going to deal with the character rankings?

 **First:** Limit the data to only people who answered "Yes" to the question "Have you seen any of the 6 films in the Star Wars franchise?".